Celebrate the Mann's legacy with A Century of Music Under the Stars

 Upcoming Author Events

-Event Time: 5:00 - 6:30PM
+Event Time: 5:30PM

 Join us for an inspiring evening with Jack McCarthy, author of A Century of Music Under the Stars: A History of the Mann Center for the Performing Arts and Robin Hood Dell.
 McCarthy will share tales of the performing arts center's rich history and enduring legacy.
-A book signing will follow the discussion.
-Find more details on the event organizer's website.